Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 [licence agreement](https://confluence.csiro.au/display/Atlantis/CSIRO+licence+and+repository+request)
  and then send an email to the developers, who will give you access to the code.*

-Typically this will require the following links to be copied and pasted (or checked) into your SVN platform:
+To download the code, the following links will need to be checked in by your SVN platform:
 CSIRO users: https://svnserv.csiro.au/svn/atlantis/Atlantis/trunk/atlantis
 External Partners: https://svnserv.csiro.au/svn/ext/atlantis/Atlantis/trunk/atlantis